 With the chances of you being incapacitated and off work for more than 6 months substantially greater than dying before the age of 60 a replacement income can be crucial.

-The State Benefit System is widely perceived as a fall-back, but the reality is that it may not be enough leaving you with concerns about how mortgage payments, rent bills and medical costs will get paid without sufficient income?
+The State Benefit System is widely perceived as a fall-back, but the reality is that it may not be enough.
+This may leave you with concerns about how mortgage payments, rent bills and medical costs will get paid without sufficient income.

 Income Protection offers a tax-free monthly income payment if you are unable to work due to sickness, injury or disability, helping you to ensure your monthly outgoings are covered.

 Private Medical Insurance